 Our population estimates and projections are informed by hundreds of data sources around the world, including censuses, surveys, administrative records, and vital statistics.
 National statistical offices of other countries are one of our primary resources.
 We use these data sources and population evaluation techniques to produce cohort-component population projections.

-The International Database is the primary U.S. government source of population estimates and projections for the U.S. Island Areas of American Samoa, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands.
+The IDB is the official U.S. government source of population estimates and projections for the U.S. Island Areas of American Samoa, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands.
 We also produce population projections for Puerto Rico.